Pacomatic1/craftworld-foolkit/README.md

 - Save editor, edit levels and items in your big profile
 - Pack/Slot editor for modifying story levels and extra content
 - Mod file install/export to both game and save data

+# Building
+Just get [maven](https://maven.apache.org/) and JDK 17, and run the shell scripts I made.
+So long as you installed maven correctly, this should work.
+Hopefully.

+The build should appear in `./toolkit/target/`.

+(Tested on Windows with maven 3.9.11, JDK 17, but it's one simple command so I **hope** that it's the same for other platforms.)